Dooring

 Dooring is the act of opening a motor vehicle door into the path of another road user.
 Dooring can happen when a driver has parked or stopped to exit their vehicle, or when passengers egress from cars, taxis and rideshares into the path of a cyclist in an adjacent travel lane.
 The width of the door zone in which this can happen varies, depending upon the model of car one is passing.
 The zone can be almost zero for a vehicle with sliding or gull-wing doors or much larger for a truck.
 In many cities across the globe, doorings are among the most common and injurious bike-vehicle incidents.
 Any passing vehicle may also strike and damage a negligently opened or left open door, or injure or kill the exiting motorist or passenger.

 Doorings can be avoided if the driver checks their side mirror before opening the door, or performs a shoulder check.
 Use of the Dutch Reach (or "far hand method") for vehicle egress has been advised to prevent doorings, as it combines both measures.
 As bicyclists cannot rely on motor vehicle occupants to use required caution on exiting, bicyclists are advised to avoid the door zone of stopped or parked vehicles.

 The term is also applied when such sudden door opening causes the oncoming rider to swerve to avoid collision (with or without loss of control), resulting in a crash or secondary collision with another oncoming vehicle or another vehicle that is directly next to the cyclist.
 The term also applies when a door is negligently left open, unduly blocking a travel lane.

 Legal issues

-Many countries are aligned with the Vienna convention which states: "It shall be prohibited to open the door of a vehicle, to leave it open, or to alight from the vehicle without having made sure that to do so cannot endanger other road-users."
+Many countries are aligned with the Vienna Convention which states: "It shall be prohibited to open the door of a vehicle, to leave it open, or to alight from the vehicle without having made sure that to do so cannot endanger other road-users."
 (Article 24 — Opening of doors).

-Most areas have laws that require car users to check for all oncoming traffic including cyclists before opening the door of their vehicle.
+Most areas have laws that require car users to check for all approaching traffic including cyclists before opening the door of their vehicle.
 Some jurisdictions also consider it a traffic code violation if vehicle doors are unnecessarily left open and thus continue to obstruct an adjacent travel lane.

 Despite such laws, serious injuries and deaths continue to be caused by occupants opening doors or by bicycle riders riding in the door zone.
 A 2015 British survey found that 35% of drivers self-reported that they did not check for traffic before opening their vehicle's door to exit.